-Stephen has been an editor for publications and exhibits at the Museum of History (off and on) since 1992 and now edits exhibit labels, online text, and other materials, as well as information related to the Longleaf Film Festival.
+Stephen served as an editor for publications and exhibits at the Museum of History (off and on) from 1992 to 2021, editing exhibit labels, online text, and other materials, as well as information related to the Longleaf Film Festival.
 After hours, he runs a freelance editorial services business, where he actually enjoys analyzing the occasional script for continuity and logic.

-Chelsea received her BS in Public History from East Carolina University in 2015 and hit the ground running!
-As distance learning coordinator at the Museum of History, she coordinates one of the history museum’s largest outreach efforts—its History-in-a-Box program, which serves more than 30,000 students annually.
-The daughter of history buffs, Chelsea learned that the field of history was her calling in third grade, when she read all 20 books in The Royal Diaries series (Scholastic Books).
-She later came to understand this behavior was called bingeing and evolved it to feelings for Netflix and Dr. Pepper.
-Chelsea enjoys dominating in fantasy football, cheering on her alma mater (Go Pirates!), and making as many pop culture references as humanly possible (shout out to her pups, Heisenberg and Tuco Salamanca).
+Chelsea received her BS in public history from East Carolina University in 2015 and hit the ground running!
+As outreach coordinator at the Museum of History, she manages one of the museum’s largest outreach efforts—its History-In-a-Box program, which serves more than 60,000 students annually.
+Chelsea enjoys binge-watching Netflix series, dominating in fantasy football, cheering on her alma mater (go, Pirates!), and making as many pop-culture references as humanly possible

 A native of Raleigh, Joel has been with the Museum of History as audiovisual and lighting specialist since 2002.
 Be it live events, live-stream programming, audio and video production, exhibit installation, or anything else tech related, Joel is on the job—and an integral member of the tech team for Longleaf.
 In his spare time, he enjoys playing trumpet, listening to live music, sailing along the coast, gardening, and, of course, watching movies!
 Of all the events he works each year, Joel says, “the film festival is one of my favorite annual events: Watching great independent films while at work?
 YES, PLEASE!”